SiyuanYan1/EPVT-and-Skin-DG-benchamrk/README.md

 ## Directly accessing all datasets via GoogleDrive

-The processed ISIC2019 dataset  and 4 OOD testing datasets are in [GoogleDrive](https://drive.google.com/file/d/12SoMs_44jD4mRT6JEyIfdjBa4Fw07i2m/view?usp=sharing)
+The processed ISIC2019 dataset  and 4 OOD testing datasets are in [GoogleDrive](https://drive.google.com/file/d/12SoMs_44jD4mRT6JEyIfdjBa4Fw07i2m/view?usp=sharing).
+Please refer to our paper and its supplementary material for more details about these datasets.

 ## Training